 This sharp divergence could also be seen at the hormonal level.
 Testosterone levels in the low-status participants fell 20% from baseline measurement taken prior to the clothing change, while there was little or no change for those in suits or their own clothes.

 Prior research indicates that men experience reductions in testosterone following the losing of competitive contests.
 In our experiment, the men wearing low-status clothing did not appear to feel like winners when measuring this dominance hormone and did not make significant profits relative to their partner.

 These findings reveal the powerful ways in which the clothing we wear shapes who we are, both at a behavioral and biological level.
 This work also aligns with research conducted by independent labs across psychology and organizational behavior.

 For instance, work published in 2012 in the Journal of Experimental Social Psychology found that college student participants wearing a lab coat exhibited increased attention to detail on cognitive tasks relative to those clad in a painter’s coat.

 Similarly, research published recently in Social Psychological and Personality Science found that people who wear formal clothing more often tend to think more abstractly.
 For instance, they more creatively assigned objects to categories (eg, a camel is a form of transportation rather than simply an animal).
-Presumably this is because the formality of such clothing creates social distance that allows for big picture thinking without the distraction of details.
+Presumably, this is because the formality of such clothing creates a social distance that allows for big picture thinking without the distraction of details.

 All this research indicates that our wardrobe choices might be a way for us to strategically nudge our own behavior in one direction or another.